Public Services and Procurement Canada Code of conduct

 - We create and maintain accurate, reliable and usable records in support of ongoing business and we protect the integrity of those records

-- We adopt at all times appropriate, reasonable and respectful dress, behaviour and language that reflect the professional image of the Department and Canada's public service
+- We adopt appropriate behaviours, reasonable and respectful language and dress, that reflect the professional image of the Department and Canada's public service at all times

-- We adhere to the principles of merit, non-partisanship, fairness, transparency, access and representativeness in our staffing processes, as well as departmental requirements related to family and personal relationships
+- We adhere to the principles of merit, non-partisanship, fairness, transparency, access and representativeness in our staffing processes, including departmental requirements on family and personal relationships

 - We do not engage in any discriminatory practices and at all times support a workplace free from harassment and violence

 - We protect the professional reputation of PSPC employees and the integrity of PSPC operations by reporting any suspicion of work-related wrongdoing to management and/or other appropriate authorities.
-We do so in good faith and, as embodied in the Public Servants Disclosure Protection Act and the PSPC Guideline on Employee Retaliation Protection with Respect to Formal Recourse, do so without fear of reprisal
+We do so in good faith and without fear of reprisal, as embodied in the Public Servants Disclosure Protection Act and the PSPC Guideline on Employee Retaliation Protection with Respect to Formal Recourse

-All employees of Public Services and Procurement Canada must, as a condition of their employment, observe the Values and Ethics Code for the Public Sector, the Treasury Board Policy on Conflict of Interest and Post-Employment, as well as any additional measures instituted by PSPC within the ministerial Code, and make such declaration as is appropriate in their situation.
+All employees of Public Services and Procurement Canada must, as a condition of their employment, observe the Values and Ethics Code for the Public Sector, the Treasury Board Policy on Policy on people management and Directive on conflict of interest, as well as any additional measures instituted by PSPC within the ministerial Code, and make such declaration as is appropriate in their situation.

 Each employee is responsible for taking to prevent real, potential or apparent conflicts of interest.
 Employees are also required to observe any specific conduct requirements or conflict of interest guidelines applicable to their profession, branch, region or agency.